John Salmons: Chicago Bulls (2009–2010)

-Salmons was traded to the Chicago Bulls along with former Bull Brad Miller on February 18, 2009, in exchange for Cedric Simmons, Drew Gooden, Andrés Nocioni, and Michael Ruffin.
-He proved to be a key contributor in the Bulls making the 2009 NBA Playoffs, continuing to average over 18 points per game for the season.
-Salmons also logged a whopping 44.7 minutes per game in the playoffs, as there were a combined 7 overtime periods in the Bulls' first round series against the Boston Celtics.
+Salmons and Brad Miller were traded to the Chicago Bulls on February 18, 2009, in exchange for Cedric Simmons, Drew Gooden, Andrés Nocioni, and Michael Ruffin.
+In 2009, Salmons proved to be a key contributor, helping lead the Bulls to the 2009 NBA Playoffs.
+In Chicago, he continued to average over 18 points per game for the season.
+Salmons also logged a whopping 44.7 minutes per game in the playoffs, in part because there were a combined seven overtime periods in the Bulls' first round series against the Boston Celtics.
 The Bulls were eventually eliminated in game seven of that series.

 Milwaukee Bucks (2010–2011)

-On February 18, 2010, Salmons was sent to the Milwaukee Bucks for Hakim Warrick and Joe Alexander.
-Additionally, the Bulls traded their second round picks in 2011 and 2012 to Milwaukee, with the Bucks given the option to swap first round picks, provided it is not a top 10 pick, in 2010 NBA draft.
-Salmons averaged nearly 20 points per game for the Bucks after his acquisition.
-He opted out of his final year of his contract but then signed a 5-year deal to stay with the Bucks.
+On February 18, 2010, Salmons was traded to the Milwaukee Bucks for Hakim Warrick, Joe Alexander, and the Bulls' second round picks in 2011 and 2012, with the Bucks given the option to swap first-round picks, provided it is not a top 10 pick, in the 2010 NBA draft.
+In Milwaukee, Salmons averaged nearly 20 points per game for the Bucks after his acquisition.
+He opted out of his final year of his contract but then signed a five-year deal to stay with the Bucks.

 Return to Sacramento (2011–2013)

-On June 23, 2011, he was traded back to the Sacramento Kings as part of a three-way deal among the Milwaukee Bucks and Charlotte Bobcats.
-The Kings also received Jimmer Fredette.
+On June 23, 2011, he was traded back to the Sacramento Kings as part of a three-way deal including the Milwaukee Bucks and Charlotte Bobcats.
+The Kings received Jimmer Fredette in the transaction.

 Toronto Raptors (2013–2014)

-On December 9, 2013, the Kings traded Salmons, along with Greivis Vásquez, Patrick Patterson, and Chuck Hayes to the Toronto Raptors for Rudy Gay, Quincy Acy, and Aaron Gray.
+On December 9, 2013, the Kings traded Salmons, Greivis Vásquez, Patrick Patterson, and Chuck Hayes to the Toronto Raptors for Rudy Gay, Quincy Acy, and Aaron Gray.

 On June 30, 2014, Salmons was traded, along with a 2015 second round pick, to the Atlanta Hawks in exchange for Louis Williams and the draft rights to Lucas Nogueira.
 On July 10, 2014, he was waived by the Hawks.

 New Orleans Pelicans (2014–2015)

 On August 26, 2014, Salmons signed with the New Orleans Pelicans.

-On February 19, 2015, Salmons was traded to the Phoenix Suns as a part of a three-team deal that also involved the Miami Heat.
-He was subsequently waived by the Suns two days later alongside former Suns player Kendall Marshall.
+In Salmons' final NBA game on February 2, 2015, a 115–100 win over the Atlanta Hawks, he played for only 7 1/2 minutes and recorded no points and only one assist.

-Salmons' final NBA game was played on February 2, 2015 in a 115 - 100 win over the Atlanta Hawks where he played for 7 and a half minutes and the only stat he recorded was 1 assist.
+On February 19, 2015, Salmons was traded to the Phoenix Suns as a part of a three-team deal with the Miami Heat.
+Later that month, Salmons and Kendall Marshall were both waived.